zaffnet/zaffnet.github.io/_posts/2025-11-25-building-qareen-with-agents.md

 A few lessons learned the hard way:

 * **Vague tasks = creative interpretations.** When I said "improve the reranker," one agent decided the way to do that was to rewrite the entire module in a different framework.
-Specific acceptance criteria are your friend.
+Specific acceptance criteria are essential.

 * **Don't trust imports.** Agents will confidently import libraries that don't exist, or that exist but do something completely different.
 The critic pass caught most of these, but not all.